pierre-rouleau/pel/doc/pel-manual.rst

   next function definition.
 This complements ``beginning-of-defun`` which only reaches the same location by moving backwards.

+PEL also provides ability to use the `avy`_ and `ace-link`_ external packages to provide super efficient navigation inside windows and *across* windows using the keyboard home row!

+The details are available in the `Navigation`_ PDF table.

 PEL Number Keypad Support
 -------------------------